acearchive/acearchive.lgbt/content/en/archive/meloukhia-word-of-the-day-queerplatonic/index.md

 ---
-title: "Word of the Day: Queerplatonic"
+title: "\"Word of the Day: Queerplatonic\""
 description: "The term \"queerplatonic\" is first introduced on Tumblr by its coiner"
 date: 2022-01-03T15:20:46-05:00
 lastmod: 2022-01-03T15:20:46-05:00